Team structure

 LV thrombus requiring IV anticoagulation

-Hypertensive crisis
+Hypertensive urgency

 Anticoagulation complication / bridging requiring admission in patient whose warfarin is managed by UofC cardiologist